 Scones are pretty simple to make and you can enjoy them as-is or with toppings like lemon curd, fresh cream, honey, butter, etc.

-I made Gluten-Free Oatmeal Chocolate Chip Scones and went back to the coffee shop the next day.
-I happily ate my scone, and sipped on my smooth coffee.
-If you like scones, you’re going to love these.
+I made these Gluten-Free Oatmeal Chocolate Chip Scones and went back to the coffee shop the next day.
+I happily ate my gluten free scone, and sipped on my smooth coffee.

-They don't require a ton of ingredients and they come out of the oven ready to enjoy.
+These gluten free scones don't require a ton of ingredients and they come out of the oven ready to enjoy.

 This recipe makes eight good sized scones.
 You can store them for a couple of days in a container, or freeze half the dough if you don't want to make all eight at once.

 Did you make these gluten free scones?
 Please leave me a comment below letting me know what you thought.

 - 6 tablespoons dairy-free butter, room temperature (or regular butter)

 - 1 egg, room temperature

 - ¼ cup dairy-free milk (or regular milk)

 - 1 ½ cups all purpose gluten free flour (we've used RYZE Yellow Bag Flour or Bob's Red Mill 1-to-1)